Coastal Culture Trail

 Want to really show off and do some tricks on a bike?
 When you get to Hastings Source Park, inside a former Victorian swimming baths, is the place for BMX and skateboarding antics.
 Personally I prefer to sit in the balcony cafe overlooking the action and see others’ doing tricks.
 Read my feature from when it first opened.

 There are plenty more hipster diversions nowadays in the Old Town and the Jerwood Gallery is your official end point.
 There’s a beach view cafe here with fishy fare.
-Also if you have panniers and it’s not a hot day pick up the catch of the day from the huts nearby.
+Also if you have panniers and it’s not a hot day pick up the catch of the day from the huts nearby to take home.

 The whole ride took us four hours with fairly brief stops.
 The Pevensey to Bexhill section is a bit of a drag so plan your route here well and consider chopping a bit.
 The great thing is the train links this part of the coast well so you can choose where you want to join and can get back to your starting route without pedal power… just watch out for those pesky engineering works.